wpgp/wopr/README.md

 You can list vignettes that are available using: `vignette(package='wopr')`

-The woprVision web application is an interactive web map that allows you to query population estimates from the <a href='https://wopr.worldpop.org' target='_blank'>WorldPop Open Population Repository</a>.
+The <a href='https://apps.worldpop.org/woprVision' target='_blank'>woprVision web application</a> is an interactive web map that allows you to query population estimates from the <a href='https://wopr.worldpop.org' target='_blank'>WorldPop Open Population Repository</a>.
 See the vignette for woprVision with: `vignette('woprVision', package='wopr')`

 If you are intersted in developing your own front end applications that query the WOPR API, please read the vignette that describes the API backend for developers: `vignette('woprAPI', package='wopr')`

 ### woprVision

 woprVision is an R shiny application that allows you to browse an interactive map to get population estimates for specific locations and demographic groups.
-To access woprVision, use:
+To run woprVision from your R console, use:

 ```r
 woprVision()